GIS: Geography: Information Science Courses

 Prerequisite: GIS 6005 AND GIS 6110 AND GIS 6555

 A final capstone experience for students who are nearing completion of their MS GIS Administration program.
-Prior to enrollment, students must submit a capstone intention form to program faculty outlining their project idea, relevant research, potential client(s), and review committee members.
-Upon faculty approval, the student may enroll in capstone and begin writing a draft project proposal, including a literature review for committee review.
+Prior to enrollment, students must submit a capstone intention form to program faculty outlining their project idea, relevant research, and potential client(s).
+Upon faculty and departmental approval, the student may enroll in capstone and begin writing a draft project proposal, including a literature review for committee review.
 By the end of the first semester, students are expected to have completed a final proposal and gain approval from their review committee before enrolling in the second capstone course.
-The second semester of capstone is dedicated to carrying out the project and presenting findings and/or products in the form of (at least) a paper and presentation.
+The second semester of the capstone is dedicated to carrying out the project and presenting findings and/or products in the form of (at least) a paper and presentation.
 Students work in collaboration with local partners, faculty, or the student's current employer to develop a real-world GIS application.
 Working independently, students: communicate with project partners to identify project goals; acquire and prepare spatial data for GIS data analysis; communicate with project partners to assess progress; manage spatial data; and produce necessary outputs for presentation as part of a final report.
 This final project should affirm the student's ability to think critically and creatively, to solve practical problems, to make reasoned and ethical decisions, and to communicate effectively.
 The capstone course serves as documentation of the student's personal mastery of professional competencies.
 It is designed to be an integrative experience for MS GIS Administration students.
-Course is restricted to students in their last two semesters of the MS GIS Administration program.
+The course is restricted to students in their last two semesters of the MS GIS Administration program and upon completion of all previous GIS Core program course requirements.